-The Company's short-term investments in ARS as of September 30, 2009 and long-term investments in ARS as of December 31, 2008, refer to securities that are structured with short-term interest reset dates every 28 days but with maturities generally greater than 10 years.
+The Company's short-term investments in ARS as of March 31, 2010 and December 31, 2009, refer to securities that are structured with short-term interest reset dates every 28 days but with maturities generally greater than 10 years.
 At the end of each reset period, investors can attempt to sell the securities through an auction process or continue to hold the securities.
-The Company has classified its ARS holdings as short-term investments as of September 30, 2009 and long-term investments as of December 31, 2008, based on its intention to liquidate the investments on June 30, 2010, the earliest date it can exercise the ARS Rights.
+The Company has classified its ARS holdings as short-term investments as of March 31, 2010 and December 31, 2009, based on its intention to liquidate the investments on June 30, 2010, the earliest date it can exercise the ARS Rights.

-At September 30, 2009, the Company held approximately \$18.1 million in par value, \$15.8 million carrying value, of ARS classified as short-term investments.
+At March 31, 2010, the Company held approximately \$17.6 million in par value, \$15.3 million carrying value, of ARS classified as short-term investments.
 The assets underlying these ARS are student loans that are substantially backed by the federal government.
 In February 2008, auctions began to fail for these securities and each auction since then has failed.
-Consequently, the investments are not currently liquid and the Company will not be able to access these funds until a future auction of these investments is successful, a buyer is found outside of the auction process, the investments are redeemed by the issuer or they mature.
-Historically, the fair value of ARS investments approximated par value due to the frequent interest rate resets associated with the auction process.
-However, there is not a current active market for these securities, and therefore they do not have a readily determinable market value.
+Consequently, the ARS are not currently liquid and the Company will not be able to access these funds until a future auction of the ARS is successful, a buyer is found outside of the auction process, the ARS are redeemed by the issuer or they mature.
+Historically, the fair value of the ARS approximated par value due to the frequent interest rate resets associated with the auction process.
+However, there is not a current active market for the ARS, and therefore they do not have a readily determinable market value.
 Accordingly, the estimated fair value of the ARS no longer approximates par value.
 The ARS continue to pay interest according to their stated terms.

-In the fourth quarter of 2008, based on valuation models of the individual securities, the Company recognized in the statement of operations a loss of approximately \$3.4 million on ARS in Interest and Other, net, for which the Company concluded that an other-than-temporary impairment existed.
-The fair value of the Company's investments in its ARS as of September 30, 2009 and December 31, 2008 was determined to be \$15.8 million and \$16.6 million, respectively.
-The Company sold \$1.9 million of ARS at par value during the first nine months of 2009.
-Changes in the fair value of the ARS are recognized in current period earnings in Interest and Other, net.
-Therefore, the Company recognized unrealized gains of \$352,000 and \$1.0 million on its ARS in the third quarter and first nine months of 2009, respectively, to record the change in fair value.
+The fair value of the Company's investments in its ARS as of March 31, 2010 and December 31, 2009 was determined to be \$15.3 million and \$15.5 million, respectively.
+Changes in the fair value of the ARS are recognized in current period earnings in

+Interest and Other, net.
+Therefore, in the first quarter of 2010, the Company recognized the sale of \$250,000 of its ARS at par value and unrealized gains of \$19,000 on its ARS in the same period to reflect the change in fair value.
+In the first quarter of 2009, the Company recognized unrealized gains of \$0.7 million on its ARS to reflect the change in fair value.